shervinea/cheatsheet-translation/es/cheatsheet-machine-learning-tips-and-tricks.md

 **29. Cross-validation ― Cross-validation, also noted CV, is a method that is used to select a model that does not rely too much on the initial training set.
 The different types are summed up in the table below:**

-&#10230; Validación cruzada ― También nombrada CV, es un método que se usa para seleccionar un modelo que no se basa demasaido en el test de entrenamiento inicial.
+&#10230; Validación cruzada ― También nombrada CV, es un método que se usa para seleccionar un modelo que no se basa demasiado en el conjunto de entrenamiento inicial.
 Los diferentes tipos estan englobados en la siguiente tabla:

 <br>